/

 The Unknown Danger to Your Heart After Hormones Drop

-Heart disease is the leading cause of death for women, and the risk increases after menopause.
-In fact, recognizing the first signs of menopause can prompt you to check in on your heart health before serious issues arise.
+Heart disease is the leading cause of death for women worldwide, and the risk increases after menopause as estrogen’s protective effect fades.

 READ ALSO: Menopause and Estrogen: What Really Goes On With Your Hormones